RA has been a teacher. Not my favourite way to learn, I’ll admit. But I have learned a lot.

-I, like many it seems, used to be a Type A, in charge, 25 hours in a day kind of person.
-I had a good career, two children, one of whom is on the Austism Spectrum.
+I, like many it seems, used to be a Type A, in charge, work 25 hours in a day kind of person.
+I had a good career, two children, both of whom are on the Austism Spectrum.
 And I thought I was a pretty good wife.
 I cooked and cleaned and generally took care of stuff.
 I helped out at the school, I had time to listen to my friends troubles, and I was happy to help.

 And then Rheumatoid Arthritis hit me like a freight train, and left me as a little puddle of goo on the ground.
 The kind of thing people step in, and wince with disgust and scrape off their shoe.

 Lots of people treated me that way…with disgust.
 Disdain.
 Disbelief.